scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    The graphical illustration of the proposed model intended to predict the content of the current grocery basket.
    At the first level of the model the LSTM and NNMF networks were used.
    At the second level of the model, the GBT model was applied.
-   Finally, at the last step we predicted the current grocery basket using:math:`F_1`.
+   Finally, at the last step we predicted the current grocery basket using :math:`F_1`.
    :label:`workflow`

 Long short-term memory (LSTM) network